Key Takeaways

 -

-- Wear long sleeves and tuck pants into socks when hiking in wooded areas.
+Wear Protective Clothing: Wear long sleeves and tuck pants into socks when hiking in wooded areas.

 -

-Tips to Prevent Wood Ticks:
+Tips to Prevent Wood Ticks